 This long sliver of a country, the “hub” of South America is so diverse.
-Chile’s most important highlights are based on its varied landscape and stunning scenery.
+The most important highlights of Chile are based on its varied landscape and stunning scenery.
 The Patagonia region (sharing borders with Argentina) is a starkly beautiful and wild territory with prominent glaciers, soaring mountains, fjords and rivers.
 The area is a delight for adventure seeking souls and photographers alike!
 For a more soft adventure, try cruising where you will be up close and personal but with the comforts of a small ship cruise.
 One of our favourite destinations is the Atacama Desert, the driest in the world – where one can mix some soft adventure, hiking and walks, with sightseeing of the salt lake pans and ancient canyons.
 Most likely on your travels to South America you will travel via Santiago, the capital city is among South America’s most important financial centres and offers numerous cultural attractions as well as fantastic shopping.

 • Atacama Desert